sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 end
 ```

 So again, this is saying: "We want a class named Artist, and it shall inherit all the code from the Active Record class, which has a bunch of handy methods already written for me."
-And now, when you're working with the Artist class, you'll be able to do ```Artist.last`` in your code.
-This enables ```Artist.first``` or ```Artist.new()``` or the other methods it has, without any other code having to be written, as long as we have a database.
+And now, when you're working with the Artist class, you'll be able to do `Artist.create` in your code to create a new Artist in the database or `Artist.first` to grab the first one in the database and so on...

 This is where Rake comes in.

-Rake technically stands for 'ruby make', which is a tool we're going to use to do tasks for us.
-You can program your own rake functions, but active record comes with a bunch, and we're gonna use one to create our database in Postgres.
+Rake technically stands for 'ruby make', which is a tool we're going to use to run predefined tasks for us.
+You can program your own rake tasks, but active record comes with a bunch already preset ones, which we can use to set up the database we'll store our data in database in Postgres.
+First we need to create a database...

-Whereas earlier you learned to do this:
+Earlier you learned to do this:

 ```bash
 $ psql